kenokrieger/isingmarket3d/README.md

 To compile the code on Ubuntu you need to have the CUDA development toolkit as well as a the gcc compiler installed.
 A simple `make` should be sufficient.

+## Sources

+The main foundation for this project is the 2d implementation of the ising model by <a href="https://github.com/romerojosh">Joshua Romero</a>.